spinor8/chessimprovement/chesstools/pgn2json_converter.md

           "description": "Color of the player making the move", "enum": ["w", "b"]
         },
+        "fen": {
+          "type": "string",
+          "description": "FEN representation of the board position after this move (optional)" },
         "annotations": {
           "type": "object",
           "description": "Annotations for the move",